Renewing Your Texas Massage License

 I am moving to Texas.
 How do I begin the process?

 Welcome to Texas!
-Getting licensed in a new state can be stressful, but we have complied some the most common questions and answers we have had over the last decade and answered them below.
+Getting licensed in a new state can be stressful, but we have compiled some the most common questions and answers we have had over the last decade and answered them below.

 Texas has a page for out-of-state licensees looking to get licensed in Texas and it is the next-best-place to continue your licensing journey after you leave this website.